Iristotis-zz/iScribe-X/README.md

 6. Wait for Program to Finish, It will exit on it's own.

 Please Note: This program may not work on certain Operating Systems, This has been tested on Mac OS 10.9 Mavericks.
+Also Note: Future Versions of this App Will Be Called "iScribe X" Old Versions are Called "iCreate OSX."